distantnative/panel-bar/README.md

 All options refer to settings in the `site/config/config.php` if not stated otherwise.

 ### Default Position <a id="OptionPosition"></a>
-To change the default position of the panel bar to bottom include:
+To change the default position of the PanelBar to bottom include:
 ```php
 c::set('panelbar.position', 'bottom');
 ```